 If the service is available at an acceptable distance and affordable price, the user must still have the capacity to operate the system and derive its benefits.
 Teachers in technology-driven projects claim that training sessions are insufficient to allow a real mastering of the technology environment or to solve emerging technical issues.
-For HE, the situation becomes less demanding on digital skills but increases complexity with the arrival of new applications, professional software and content.
-Nevertheless, digital skills nowadays involve software applications and algorithms, and should be added to the Laurillard report proposal when considering student and teacher development.
+For HE, the situation becomes less demanding on digital skills but increases in complexity with the arrival of new applications, professional software, and content.
+Nevertheless, digital skills nowadays involve software applications and algorithms, and should be added to Laurillard et al. (2018) when considering student and teacher development.

-Consequently, a more critical position from the users of available digital learning options is desirable as the services need to be adjusted and redesigned in accordance with the impact they provide, and the feedback received.
-A Chilean expert consulted for this paper summarizes that the lack of a critical position is a barrier for quality online learning because the relevance is not being measured and future designs do not involve the users.
+Consequently, users need to be more critical of available digital learning options as the services need to be adjusted and redesigned based on impact and feedback.
+A Chilean expert consulted for this paper stresses that the lack of a critical position is a barrier to quality online learning because relevance is not being measured and future designs do not involve users (Escorcia, 2017).
 As a result, the Ministry of Education in Chile is revamping all online courses for teachers by involving experts, new online environments, innovative content, and alternative platforms.
-This view is also supported by a Costa Rican expert, also consulted, pointing that interdisciplinary and inter-functional teams are required to ensure that redesigns are made under the emerging paradigm and are not a repeat of old methods, via recent online options (Escorcia, 2017).
+This view is also supported by a Costa Rican expert, likewise consulted, who points out that interdisciplinary and inter-functional teams are required to ensure that redesigns are made under the emerging paradigm and are not a repeat of old methods (Escorcia, 2017).